mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 themselves superior to ‘traditional’ wetlands Nenlat.
 This manifests itself as contempt and a tendency towards patronising protectiveness.
 There is no real animosity, just a lack of understanding between the two cultures.

-Deneb is a major centre for the Church of Stellar Divinity, which is hardly surprising since the system’s primary is one of the most impressive stars in Charted Space.
+Deneb is a major center for the Church of Stellar Divinity, which is hardly surprising since the system’s primary is one of the most impressive stars in Charted Space.
 The local variant of the Church considers that
 ‘their’ star-god is bigger and better than the others and that, therefore, they are the chosen people.
 This does not go over well with other worshippers, who consider the Denebian branch of the faith to be a bit too holier-than-thou.

 Religious law is very strict in the cities of Deneb and enforced with vigour.
 There is no secular law, other than regulations for interstellar trade and commerce.